 - Daily and period attendance registers will be printed for each student at the end of the school year.
-These registers will be generated by the Office of Information Systems.
-The registers will include the overall daily and period attendance codes for each instructional day the student was enrolled. - The principal and the teacher will sign an Oath of Affirmation to validate the authenticity and accuracy of the daily and period attendance registers. - The daily and period attendance registers, supporting documentation, and Oath of Affirmation shall be microfilmed and kept on file for six (6) years.
+These registers will be generated by the Office of Information Services.
+The registers will include the overall daily and period attendance codes for each instructional day the student was enrolled. - The principal and the teacher will sign an Oath of Affirmation to validate the authenticity and accuracy of the daily and period attendance registers, and send them to the director of information services. - The daily and period attendance registers, supporting documentation, and Oath of Affirmation shall be filed and housed with the director of information services for six (6) years.